wimverstuyf/woo-eenvoudigfactureren/readme.txt

 = About EenvoudigFactureren =

-EenvoudigFactureren is an accounting solution for Belgian entrepreneurs (Dutch-speaking only).
+EenvoudigFactureren is an invoicing solution for Belgian entrepreneurs (Dutch-speaking only).
 You can create a new account for free at [EenvoudigFactureren](https://eenvoudigfactureren.be/).

 = Technical specifications =